ridgelab/SelecT/readme.txt

 Readme file for understanding input for all phases of SelecT pipeline Primary instructions are created for use on a supercomputer.
 Modifications for individual setup my be necessary.
+This readme is for using .jar executables only.
+Src code is for reference only.

 ________________________________________________________________________________________
 PHASE 1